angsam-git/ai-anomaly-monitored-api/README.md

 ## Dependencies

-Kafka, flink, and the pytorch model must be running to consume logs from this app.
+Kafka, Flink, and the PyTorch model must be running to consume logs from this app.

 https://github.com/angsam-git/flink-anomaly-detection